MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-security-roles.md

 ---
 title: Show security roles - Azure Data Explorer
-description: This article describes how to show security roles in Azure Data Explorer. ms.topic: reference ms.date: 01/25/2023
+description: This article describes how to use the show command to list the principals and their roles for a database, table, external table, materialized view, or function. in Azure Data Explorer. ms.topic: reference ms.date: 01/25/2023
 ---